 Here’s why the sheep-dip approach to training doesn’t work: If you’re pushing the same training to everyone, then everyone is going to find themselves working through content that is of no use to them.
 This speedbump can kill the momentum in their learning journey and it might drive them away altogether.

-Segment your training programme according to department to keep the content relevant to each individual’s actual job.
-By providing training they need, it won’t seem like such an impediment to their development.
+Segment your training programme according to the department to keep the content relevant to each individual’s actual job.
+By providing the training they need, it won’t seem like such an impediment to their development.

 6. Identify employee strengths